danilopeixoto/authorize/docs/index.md

 ## Tests

-Unit and integrated tests around component groups at different implementation levels reduce non-logic errors that are hard to debug at the development stage.
+Unit and integrated tests around component groups at different implementation levels, reduce non-logic errors that are hard to debug at the development stage.
 In the long term, they ensure that refactoring issues are tracked directly and independently.

 Functional tests available in the `test_cli` module validate the CLI and test the basic usability of the application.